a year ago

 Project ID: 358600cb-32ed-4c25-a1a0-5e28c7a14ed9

 I have NextJS frontend that need to connect to a Django backend service.
-I wonder if it is possible to connect via RAILWAYPRIVATEDOMAIN somehow or am i confusing myself somewhere ?
+I wonder if it is possible to connect via RAILWAY_PRIVATE_DOMAIN somehow or am i confusing myself somewhere ?

 19 Replies

-All API call are in server action so it run on server, so it should have access to RAILWAYPRIVATEDOMAIN right ?
+All API call are in server action so it run on server, so it should have access to RAILWAY_PRIVATE_DOMAIN right ?

 a year ago